moenarch/moenarchbook/guide/src/for_developers/preprocessors.md

 ## Implementing a preprocessor with a different language

-The fact that mdBook utilizes stdin and stdout to communicate with the preprocessors makes it easy to implement them in a language other than Rust.
+The fact that moenarchbook utilizes stdin and stdout to communicate with the preprocessors makes it easy to implement them in a language other than Rust.
 The following code shows how to implement a simple preprocessor in Python, which will modify the content of the first chapter.
 The example below follows the configuration shown above with `preprocessor.foo.command` actually pointing to a Python script.